 Take Home Message

 This article reviewed exactly what are macros – including why we need each of the three macros in our diets.
 Foods that we traditionally think of as just carbs, proteins, or fats often contain some amount of each of the three macros.
-You can use your knowledge about macros to help meet your goals using our macro calculator to get started.
+You can use your knowledge about macros to help meet your goals using a macro calculator to get started.